Prolific Content Creation – Purposing One into Many

 What and When to Post on Social Media

-The answers to this vary depending on the medium, your circumstance, brand, intent, following, capacity, etc. It’s if you plan to buy a car and want to know how much the car will cost.
-Unless you have the details of make, model, year, and extras, the answers can vary widely.
+The answers to this vary depending on the medium, your circumstance, brand, intent, following, capacity, etc. It’s like buying a car or a house and want to know how much it will cost.
+The answers vary widely, depending on the details of the car or house.

 We have years of experience in this and have researched it for you as well and have included some of those links below.
 However, much of what we’ve read doesn’t necessarily comport with our observations of our accounts, or that of our clients and associates.